Sieyalixnet/ComfyUI-Prompt-Formatter-Extension/README.md

 All the prompt queued like the image above.
 You can see that, the `{pos2}` only contains 3 rows but it runs 4 times.
 So it will repeat from the first row (`char1`).

-## Next step

-I am writing custom Lora and Checkpoints nodes that can be modify by text instead of choose the them.
-So that you can use this extension to replace the placeholders.
+# config

+- `Lags(ms)`: If your `Batch count` is not 1, it may cause some promblems because the backend of ComfyUI can not process new requests too often.
+It may cause the injection does not work.
+Please edit lags if your `Batch count` larger than 1.

+## Text input of Lora Loader and Checkpoint Loader

+You can use this extension with <https://github.com/Sieyalixnet/ComfyUI_Textarea_Loaders>, to load the Checkpoint or Lora dynamically.

 ## Supplement